-- Debt from previous projects will be paid off in 2022 and bonding costs at an all-time low making this project financially feasible.
+- Debt from previous projects will be paid off in 2022 and bonding costs are at a historic low making this project financially feasible.

 - The sale of two buildings currently owned by the City (Public Service Center, City of Lakes) offers significant private development opportunities for these City-owned parcels:

 - generation of new City tax revenue estimated from $2 million annually by adding this land to our property tax rolls plus at another $2 million to the county, parks and school district

 - offsetting a portion of the new building’s construction costs